Here’s what we offer:

 We host our WordPress sites on a Linux operating system with the Apache web server, the world’s number one web server.
 Apache uses a preconfiguration file called “.htaccess”.
 This file specifies rules that determine how and to whom your website should be sent from the server to the world.
 For example, .htaccess could be used to stop users from viewing certain pages, or redirect users to a specific page when they request a webpage that is under construction.

 However, the .htaccess file can be vulnerable to attack.
 Using the .htaccess file, hackers can redirect your visitors to another website.
 Hackers can inject malicious lines of computer code in .htaccess files.
 This code can infect website visitors and create pandemonium across the site.
 Amazingly, the vast majority of web designers don’t think to protect .htaccess.
 But we do.
-SuperPage inserts airtight code at the very beginning of every WordPress .htaccess file, which effectively locks hackers out.
+Not only does SuperPage insert airtight code at the very beginning of every WordPress .htaccess file, we work with you to include your very own IP address in the file, should you choose, which effectively prevents brute force attacks.
+Here is some additional information on .htaccess.

 Administrator login protection